MassinissaDjellouli/CTFStuff/TheGoodStuff/WEB.md

     - We can use exiftool to add PHP code in the exif metadata
       - exiftool -Comment='<?php phpinfo(); ?>' image.jpg

+## Springboot
+- We can check if actuator endpoints are enabled
+  - /actuator
+  - /actuator/health
+  - /actuator/env
+  - /actuator/metrics
+  - /actuator/loggers
+  - /actuator/threaddump
+  - /actuator/httptrace
+  - /actuator/mappings
+  - /actuator/configprops
+  - /actuator/auditevents
+  - /actuator/beans
+- They can give useful information about the server and sometimes allow RCE

 ## Other
 - To dump the content of a directory from a website: `wget -r -np -nH --cut-dirs=3 -R index.html http://hostname/aaa/bbb/ccc/ddd/`